Why We Made Easter Blocks - GoodKind

 In the end, the problems of Easter suggested the way forward: Seasonally, we needed something tangible to remind us that Easter was coming.
 Theologically, we needed a resource that could grapple with everything happening during Holy Week.

 The result was Easter Blocks.
 Like Advent Blocks, it’s tangible, beautiful, playful, and biblically rich.
-But unlike Advent Blocks, Easter Blocks shows every side of the “Easter diamond,” pondering not one, but many of the identities Jesus was revealing about himself.
-It’s meant to prompt the same kinds of questions people had about Jesus just before his death: What kind of king is this?
+However, unlike Advent Blocks, Easter Blocks show every side of the “Easter diamond,” pondering not one but many of the identities Jesus was revealing about himself.
+It’s meant to prompt the same questions people had about Jesus just before his death: What kind of king is this?

 You see, in the week leading up to his death, everyone surrounding Jesus had assumptions about what he was about to do.
 Some thought he was propping himself up as a conquering king.
 Some thought he was entering Jerusalem as a new prophet.
 Whether people loved him or hated him, everyone around Jesus saw a glimpse of what Jesus was up to.
 But at the time, no one could quite see the whole picture.

-What we’ve done with Easter Blocks is put us into the shoes of those first century followers, grappling with the same questions they would have had.
-So every day, the refrain (you know there’s got to be a refrain!) raises a question about Jesus’ identity.
+What we’ve done with Easter Blocks is put us into the shoes of those first-century followers, grappling with the same questions they would have had.
+So, every day, the refrain (you know there’s got to be a refrain!) raises a question about Jesus’ identity.
 Is Jesus a servant?
 A prophet?
 A lamb?
 A king?
 You can probably guess where all of these questions are leading: The miracle of Easter is that Jesus fulfilled all of these roles—and more!
 But we needed time to slow down long enough to savor the wonder of each title.
-We needed to be stunned, like Jesus’ first disciples were stunned, that one man could really be all of this.
+We needed to be stunned, as Jesus’ first disciples were shocked that one man could be all of this.

 Christmas Echoes in the Easter Story

-But what they are only beginning to see—and what I just cannot get over—is that in all of these surprising stories, we’re not watching some ordinary man.
+But what they are only beginning to see—and I just cannot get over—is that we’re not watching some ordinary man in all of these surprising stories.
 We’re not even watching a uniquely talented or holy man.
 We’re seeing God in action.
-What began in a Bethlehem stable leads, inevitably, to a hill on the outskirts of Jerusalem.
-In Holy Week, we are invited to see what happens when “God comes to earth to stay.”
+What began in a Bethlehem stable inevitably leads to a hill on the outskirts of Jerusalem.
+Holy Week invites us to see what happens when “God comes to earth to stay.”

-At Christmas, we celebrate the miracle that God would leave heaven to enter into the mess of our lives.
+At Christmas, we celebrate the miracle that God would leave heaven to enter our lives' mess.
 But at Easter, we see God going one step further.
 He doesn’t just enter our life.
 He enters our death—and then conquers it forever.

 Back to blog